Tellicious/FuelTracker/README.md

 equivLiters      = totalCost / closing.gasPricePerLiter
 equivalentKmPerL = distanceKm / equivLiters
 ```

-Two important properties of this formula:

-1. **PHEV electricity comes from the *closing* full fuel-up's `phevKwhPer100Km`**,
-   read off the car's trip computer at fill-up, and applied to the entire
-   interval distance.
-Partial fuel-ups inside the interval contribute their
-   gas but their phev fields are ignored — the trip-computer figure
-   represents the whole "since previous full" window, so layering segments
-   would double-count.
-Reset the trip computer at each full fill-up to keep
-   the math honest.

-2. **The pump price is the closing entry's own `gasPricePerLiter`**, not
-   today's most recent price.
-Each historical data point is anchored to the
-   cost basis you actually paid that day.
-Adding a new fill-up at a different
-   price does *not* shift any earlier interval's equivalent.

-For ICE and HEV with no electricity data, `equivalentKmPerL = gasKmPerL`
-(they fall back to the same number).

-For EV, equivalent km/l is hidden — there's no gas-cost reference to convert
-against.

 **Average and best are computed over valid intervals**, not over aggregates: